RyanbowZ/Google-Summer-of-Code/README.md

 - Share Code in RC Channel: The generated code is not only viewable by the users, but can also be shared into current RC channels for other users to check.
 - Compatible with New Version UI-Kit: Since the RC server and app engine's ui-kit update frequently, the entire user interface is well-designed and implemented with new version features and compatible with RC servers.

-**It's glad to complete all of the above deliverables and meet expected goals in proposal within the GSoC period! 🎉**
+**It's glad to complete all of the above deliverables and meet expected goals within the GSoC period! 🎉**

 ## 📺 Demo